gsmvalve/gsmtasks-docs/source/includes/_taskevents.md

-to_state      | String | The state to which the task was transitioned to user          | String | URL of the user who triggered the event notes         | String | Any comments / notes attached to the event location      | Object | A GEOJSON object that defines the location from where the task was triggered from assignee      | String | URL of the user who the task was assigned to created_at    | String | The time when the task event was created updated_at    | String | The time when the task event was updated
+to_state      | String | The state to which the task was transitioned to user          | String | URL of the user who triggered the event notes         | String | Any comments / notes attached to the event location      | Object | A GeoJSON object that defines the location from where the task was triggered from assignee      | String | URL of the user who the task was assigned to created_at    | String | The time when the task event was created updated_at    | String | The time when the task event was updated